Michael Freedman, Chairman of the Board

-Lisa Wood is Vice President of The Edison Foundation and Executive Director of the Institute for Electric Innovation (IEI).
-Wood is also a Nonresident Senior Fellow in the Energy Security and Climate Initiative at The Brookings Institution and an Adjunct Professor at Johns Hopkins University SAIS, and an Advisor to GE Ventures.
-Wood holds a Ph.D. in Public Policy and Management from the Wharton School of the University of Pennsylvania, an M.A. from the University of Pennsylvania.
+Lisa Wood is Vice President of Customer Solutions for the Edison Electric Institute and Executive Director of the Institute for Electric Innovation (IEI).
+Wood was formerly a Nonresident Senior Fellow in the Energy Security and Climate Initiative at The Brookings Institution, an Adjunct Professor at Johns Hopkins University SAIS, an Adjunct Professor at Georgetown University School of Foreign Service, on the Board of Directors of Energate, Inc., and an Advisor to GE Current.
+Wood holds a Ph.D. in Public Policy and Management from the Wharton School of the University of Pennsylvania and an M.A. from the University of Pennsylvania.
 Ms. Wood is also a printmaker and textile artist specializing in Japanese shibori techniques.

 Ken Hakuta, Board Trustee

 Ken Hakuta is an inventor and appeared on national television for six years as the host of the popular Dr. Fad Show, a program promoting creativity and innovation in children.
 He was the organizer of multiple inventors’ conventions across the United States, and received the Inventor of the Year Award from the Franklin Institute in Philadelphia.
 He received an MBA from Harvard Business School, and is the manager of the estate of influential video artist Nam June Paik, his uncle.
 He currently serves as a board member of the Hirshhorn Museum and an emeritus board member on the Smithsonian American Art Museum.

 David Furchgott, President and Founder of International Arts & Artists